Word@Work, Let God's Word energise your working day!

 2 Timothy 2:1-2

-Timothy had a hard job.
-Appointed by Paul and inspired by the Holy Spirit, Timothy taught the truth about Jesus publically and to the church which needed to be prepared for greater persecution.
-It was vital that the young man stayed strong.
-If he looked to his own inner resources, he would fail: but if he kept on trusting the Lord Jesus, he would receive enough strength for every circumstance.
-Other believers would look to Timothy, so his own faith was the example for the church.
+Timothy had a hard job (2 Timothy 4:1-5).
+Appointed by Paul and inspired by the Holy Spirit, Timothy preached the truth about Jesus publicly, and taught the church – preparing God’s people for greater persecution (2 Timothy 3:12).
+It was vital that the young man stayed strong in the truth.
+If he looked to his own inner resources, he would fail (2 Timothy 1:6-7): but if he kept on trusting the Lord Jesus, he would receive enough strength for every circumstance (Philippians 4:13).
+Other believers would look to Timothy, so his own life of faith was the example for the church and was equall

 Disciplined Service